Tiramisu-Compiler/tiramisu/README.md

         ./get_and_install_isl.sh
         ./get_and_install_halide.sh
+	mkdir build/
+	cd build/
-        cmake CMakeLists.txt
+        cmake ../
         make -j tiramisu

 #### Run Tutorials

-To run all the tutorials
+To run all the tutorials, assuming you are in the build/ directory

     make tutorials